By Matt Ward

 Know your plants, learn the correct product to address the growth, and learn the correct application technique or hire someone who does.

-Correctly managing plants is key to managing fishery habitat, the first part of our fishery threesome (Habitat, Fish, and People).
+Correctly controlling pond weeds is key to fishery management, the first part of our fishery threesome (Habitat, Fish, and People).
 Correctly managed vegetation helps your fishery thrive, improves fish fecundity, improves water quality, provides aesthetic benefit, and allows access for fishing and other water activities.

 Take a look at your lake and take care of the growth now, so as to avoid considering heavy treatments in the heat of summer.